i3/i3lock/README.md

 i3lock-color - improved screen locker
 ===============================

+* This is just a re-patched version of i3lock with the commits from [i3lock-color](https://github.com/eBrnd/i3lock-color); all the credit for the color functionality goes to @eBrnd! *

 i3lock is a simple screen locker like slock.
 After starting it, you will see a white screen (you can configure the color/an image).
 You can return to your screen by entering your password.